 Read next: Why building smart earbuds is so difficult

-Meanwhile, over in the UK, there's MyManu, a tiny little company that has a small translation hearable called Clik.
+Meanwhile, over in the UK, there's MyManu, a startup that has a small translation hearable called Clik.
 Clik packs in a microprocessor and microphone that can translate up to 37 different languages for you in real-time.
 You use the companion app to download 9 different language packs, which can be stored directly on the headphones.

 Once you chose your language, the Clik will listen for it.
 After a sentence, it'll start translating in real time without the need for a data connection.
 Basically, it's using that one sentence to determine context.
 And while Clik doesn't require data, an advantage over other real-time translation hearables, it does need a connection when you're listening to someone over a conference call or if you're dealing with multiple languages at the same time.

-MyManu actually won Marriott's TestBED accelerator program, and will be trialled for 10 weeks in the hotel chain's Madrid location.
+MyManu actually won Marriott's TestBED accelerator program, and was recently trialled for 10 weeks in the hotel chain's Madrid location.
 With a successful Kickstarter and a trial that'll allow it to learn from thousands of users, MyManu is in a good position to make some noise in the future.

 Take me to the Pilot

 And then there's Waverly Labs' Pilot, the poster child of translation hearables that raised an impressive $4,424,256 during its crowdfunding campaign in 2016.
-It's been about a year since that campaign ended.
+It's been about 18 months since that campaign ended.

 The way translation works on the Pilot is similar to how it works with the Bragi Dash and Pixel Buds.
 However, instead of holding your phone out for the person to talk to, you only need to hand them an earbud and let them talk into it.
 Unlike another rival, Pilot doesn't yet have an offline mode, though Ochoa tells Wareable the company is working on it.

-"Things have been moving along really well for us," Waverly Labs CEO Andrew Ochoa told us in March.
+"Things have been moving along really well for us," Waverly Labs CEO Andrew Ochoa told us way back in March 2017.
 The company has about 22,000 units on pre-order and 4.5 million in pre-sales.
-Ochoa told Wareable if pre-production and beta testing went well, units would begin shipping out to backers in summer 2017.
+Ochoa also told Wareable if pre-production and beta testing went well, units would begin shipping out to backers in summer 2017.

 Well, things didn't go well enough.
 In April, Waverly Labs announced that its head of design engineering came back from pre-production in China wanting to improve the quality of Pilot's audio and translation systems.
-The company agreed and the estimated shipping date for the device was delayed until fall 2017.
+The company agreed and the estimated shipping date for the device was delayed until later in the year.
+Currently, some backers are still waiting for their buds, though shipments did begin rolling out in December.

-It turns out that packing a tiny device with a whole bunch of technology is really hard- who'd have known?
-Ochoa told us that the problems it has run into include noise-cancelling algorithms, microphone placement and antenna tuning, which it'll be working on during the delay.
+So it turns out that packing a tiny device with a whole bunch of technology is really hard- who'd have known?
+Ochoa told us that the problems it ran into include noise-cancelling algorithms, microphone placement and antenna tuning, which it'll be working on during the delay.

 At launch, Pilot will only support a handful of languages, but Waverly Labs is working on expanding it to more, including German, Greek, Russian, Arabic, Mandarin, and Korean.